JOIN NOW for exclusive pricing & express shipping

 $29.00

-How to Order Rutin & Melilot Extract for Clinics
+How to Order Rutin & Melilot Extract for Professional Use

-Rutin & Melilot Extract is generally marketed as a professional toning solution used in mesotherapy-oriented practice.
-Manufacturer materials commonly associate melilot and rutin with protocols aimed at capillary fragility, vascular-looking cellulite, the sensation of tired legs, and lower-limb microcirculatory support, although the exact wording can vary by market and insert.
+Rutin & Melilot Extract is generally marketed as a professional toning solution for mesotherapy-oriented practice.
+Manufacturer materials commonly associate melilot and rutin with protocols focused on capillary fragility, vascular-looking cellulite, tired-leg sensations, and lower-limb microcirculatory support, although wording may vary by market and insert.

 Forms, Strengths, and Packaging